Kerwood/linuxblog-xyz/src/posts/kubespray-cilium/README.md

 Build the image and add the alias' like in the post.

-Or, you cloud install Ansible and the Kubespray dependencies locally: [https://github.com/kubernetes-sigs/kubespray#ansible](https://github.com/kubernetes-sigs/kubespray#ansible)
+Or, you could install Ansible and the Kubespray dependencies locally: [https://github.com/kubernetes-sigs/kubespray#ansible](https://github.com/kubernetes-sigs/kubespray#ansible)

 ## Configuring Kubespray